November 19, 2024

 Dell, Microsoft, Amazon, and several venture-backed startups

-Once you have valuable use cases and stakeholders on board with your plan for AI adoption, reinforcing security and ethical use is paramount.
+Once you have valuable use cases and stakeholders on board with your plan for AI business transformation, reinforcing security and ethical use is paramount.
 Over half (53%) of organizations consider cybersecurity risks a significant concern.
 Andrew Frost Moroz, founder of Aloha Browser, advises, "Many corporations have expressed significant concerns about employees using AI models to help with their work because workers may not consider how the model is using that information for training purposes."
 There’s a clear need for stringent security measures to protect against threats and data breaches.

 Strategic AI Deployment: Identifying Generative AI Key Use Cases and Learning from Lenovo